 Let's look at a specific example, where the file /foo/bar is created, and three blocks are written to it.
-Figure 40.4 shows what happens during the open () (which creates the file) and during each of three 4KB writes.
+Figure 39.4 shows what happens during the open() (which creates the file), as well as during each of three 4-KB calls to write().